Curvature, macroscopic dimensions, and symmetric products of surfaces: Curvatures and symmetric products of curves

 In the range $n>g$, the symmetric products of curves tend to be more positively curved.
 In the extreme case $g=0$, we have $SP^n(M_0)=\C P^n$ that admits a locally symmetric K\"ahler--Einstein metric of positive sectional curvature: the Fubini--Study metric.
 In a recent paper, Biswas extended this observation by showing that for $g\leq 1$, $SP^n(M_g)$ admits a K\"ahler metric with non-negative holomorphic \emph{bisectional} curvature, see~\cite[Theorem 1.1]{Biswas}.

 We now explore in depth how positively curved these symmetric products of curves can be.
 We begin by showing that in the larger range $n\ge 2g-1$, we can construct K\"ahler metrics with positive scalar curvature.
-When $n\ge 2g-1$, there is a complex vector bundle $E\to J$ (of rank $k\geq 2$) with fiber $\C P^{k-1}$ such that the projectivization $\mathbb P E\to J$ is isomorphic to the Abel--Jacobi map
+When $n\ge 2g-1$, there is a complex vector bundle $E\to J$ (of rank $k\geq 2$) such that the projectivization $\mathbb P E\to J$ with fiber $\C P^{k-1}$ is isomorphic to the Abel--Jacobi map

 For this classical result, we refer to the textbook of Arbarello \emph{et al.}~\cite[Proposition 2.1 (Page 309)]{ACGH}.
 This fact was proved first in the paper by Arthur Mattuck~\cite{Mat1} who had first computed the Chern classes of $E$,~\cite{Mat2}.
 Recall also that Macdonald \cite{Mac} computed the total Chern class of $SP^{n}(M_g)$ as